Check-In-SKP/API/README.md

 - [PostgreSQL](https://www.postgresql.org/download/)

 ### Step 1: Setup appsettings.json
-Navigate to the project's root directory and create a configuration file named 'appsettings.[YourEnvironment].json' (e.g., 'appsettings.PcName.json').
-Populate this file with the following structure:
+1. Navigate to the project's root directory.
+2. Create a configuration file named appsettings.[YourEnvironment].json (e.g., appsettings.PcName.json).
+3. Populate the file with the following JSON structure and customize it with your specific settings:
 ```json
 {
   "HttpClientSettings": {